Nourish for Caregivers Meetings

 - Sunday – 8:00 AM, 9:30 AM and 11:30 AM

-- Daily Mass will resume at 8:30 AM on Saturday, June 6
+Daily Mass Monday through Saturday at 8:30 AM

-Confessions will be at 4:00 PM on Saturdays, and will resume on June 6.
-Before entering the Church for confession, please put on a face mask or cloth covering.
+Confessions will be at 4:00 PM on Saturdays.
+Before entering the Church for confession, please put on a face covering.
 Please ensure proper social distancing by placing at least 6 feet between yourself and others.

 BEFORE COMING TO MASS